Operator growth bounds from graph theory: Introduction

 An example of a random regular model for which Theorem~\ref{theorFS} and Theorem~\ref{theorsqrtlogN} are non-trivial is the $q$-local Sachdev-Ye-Kitaev (SYK) model \cite{sachdevye, maldacena2016remarks, suh}.
 This model is conjectured to be holographically dual to some theory of quantum gravity in two dimensions in an asymptotically $\mathrm{AdS}_2$ spacetime.
 Applying Theorem \ref{theorFS} to the SYK model, we find that our bound on the Lyapunov exponent is within a factor of 2 of the known result \cite{stanford1802} at leading order in $\frac{1}{N}$ at all values of $q>2$ for which the model is chaotic.
 The origin of the discrepancy will be explained.
 We also provide new analytic constraints on infinite temperature OTOCs at any $q$ and any order in $\frac{1}{N}$.

-Since our bounds describe qualitatively correct physics in the SYK model, it is tempting to speculate that our theorems may have interesting implications for theories of quantum gravity.
-While we cannot say anything rigorous, we do make a few comments.
+Since our bounds describe qualitatively correct physics in the SYK model, it is tempting to speculate that our theorems may have interesting implications for theories of quantum gravity. \AC{While we could not say anything rigorous, we do make a few comments below.
+We also note (see the Epilogue section at the end of this paper) that in subsequent work to this paper, we were able to prove the fast scrambling conjecture in the SYK model, using generalizations of the ideas which we had originally developed in this work.}

 Firstly, the asymptotic nature of our bound (\ref{eq:introasymptotic}) is natural in the context of diagrammatic quantum many-body theory: the factor $g!$ is a consequence of the $\mathrm{O}(g!)$ distinct graph topologies of genus $g$ \cite{riddell}.
 We will find that the $g!$ in (\ref{eq:introasymptotic}) also has this origin.
 In the more specific context of string theory, these asymptotic series can signal the presence of non-perturbative effects -- branes \cite{polchinski, stanford1903}.
 Our results, which are of an entirely combinatorial nature, also suggest such non-perturbative effects could be generic in any model with sufficient spatial non-locality to be fast scramblers.